philsciflo/early-learning-lab/README.md

 This site is built using [Jekyll](https://jekyllrb.com/) and hosted using [Github Pages](https://docs.github.com/en/pages).

-Every commit to the `main` branch will publish the site, to the URL shown in [the settings](../../settings/pages)

 Local development requires [Git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git), and [Ruby](https://www.ruby-lang.org/en/documentation/installation/)

 From the `docs` directory;